200percentmicky/chadmusic/docs/setup/install_git.md

 # Installing git
-You will need to install `git` to download and update the bot overtime.
+The perferred way of downloading ChadMusic is by cloning the bot's repository to a directory anywhere on your system.
+By cloning the bot, you'll be able to update the bot when any new updates become available.
+For this case, you will need to install `git` to the system you'll be running the bot on.

 ## Windows
 You can download the latest version of `git` below.